Updated: August 15, 2022

 Looking for the nicest beach in Mashpee MA?
 South Cape Beach is a beauty!

-During the summer months, South Cape Beach is a mecca for swimmers and sunbathers, thanks to its long expanse of soft, light sand and the warm, normally calm waters of Vineyard Sound.
+During the summer months, South Cape Beach is a mecca for swimmers and sunbathers, thanks to its long expanse of soft, light sand and the warm, normally calm waters of Nantucket Sound.

 And all year long, nature lovers find South Cape the perfect place for an invigorating beach walk, or more peaceful endeavors like birdwatching and exploring the nature trails in the adjoining Waquoit Bay National Estuarine Research Reserve.

 The first thing to know about South Cape Beach is that there are two areas to this stretch of shoreline:

 State Beach and Town Beach have different parking lots - each with its own parking fee/pass requirements in season.

 In season, State Beach and Town Beach have beach wheelchairs and Mobi-mats to help those with mobility issues to access and enjoy the beach.

 From the State Beach parking lot, you'll find a boardwalk ...

 ... that leads to a viewing platform with lovely views of the shoreline and the vast expanse of Nantucket Sound.